 I can’t tell you how many times I see people skimping on their calorie intake.
 If you want to lose weight, you need to cut your calories (or create a deficit of some kind).
 The problem is that most people cut their calories way too much.
 They go from eating high fat, high carb processed food that contains more calories than they thought, to healthy, low-glycemic, high fiber whole foods that have fewer calories than they expected.

 This giant swing throws your body’s hunger hormones out of whack.
 Your goal should be to eat as many calories as possible and still lose weight.
 Don’t cut too many calories too soon.
 It is much easier to come down than it is to come up with your calories.
 If eating food is always on your mind, you might want to reassess your caloric intake.

 Want to control sugar cravings?
 Then don’t deprive yourself of what you want.
 Having a cheat meal once a week will help keep the urges at bay.
 If you know you’re going to be getting a great tasting meal at the end of the week, your mind will be less likely to tell you to feed the urge.

 Cheat meals serve two purposes for controlling food cravings.
 First, they satisfy the psychological aspect of wanting “bad” food.
 And second, they physically reset many of the hunger hormones responsible for hunger.
 Hormones like leptin and ghrelin become more aligned with a body that doesn’t feel like it’s being deprived or starved to death.

 Are You Hungry?

 Ask yourself – are you hungry or are you bored?
 I’ve seen more people eat out of boredom (myself included) than eating because they were actually hungry.
-Those constant cravings for food are in your head most of the time.
+Those processed food cravings are in your head most of the time.
 If you’re feeling hungry and you’re also bored, chances are you just need to redirect what you’re doing.
 Get active and go do something.
-Before you know it, you will have forgotten about those food cravings.
+Before you know it, you will have forgotten about the food altogether.